miriamschalamun/RNA_Tricho/README.md

 ## Differentially expressed genes
-DEGs are created using the contrast function which results in two types of file, one in the directory conrasts/all which contains the values for all genes and in the directory contrasts/significant the files are already filtered for p-value and fold change.
-These values can be changed in the function, normally I used padj < 0.05 and log2 fold change of > |1| (corresonds to a fold change > 2)
+DEGs are created using the contrast function which results in two types of files, one in the directory conrasts/all which contains the values for all genes and in the directory contrasts/significant the files are already filtered by p-value and fold change.
+These values can be changed in the function.
+Usually I used padj < 0.05 and log2 fold change of > |1| (corresponds to a fold change > 2)

 ```{r Contrasts}
 # First execute the function